bredele/filterify/Readme.md

 # filterify

-  Turns any function into an array mapping
+  Turns any function into an array filter

 ## Installation